zein7/user-documentation/docs/creating_and_editing/comparing_two_items.rst

 This "comparator" tool lets you compare two different metadata items together.

-To get started, go to your "Homepage", this is the page that you land on when logging into the system
+To get started, go to the "Homepage".
+If you are logged into the system, you can go to the the home page by clicking the site logo in the top left.

 .. screenshot::
-   :server_path: /
+   :server_path: /home
    :login: {'url': '/login', "username": "alice@aristotle.example.com", "password": "Administrator"}

 Once here, select "compare metadata"

 .. screenshot::
-   :server_path: /
+   :server_path: /home
    :login: {'url': '/login', "username": "alice@aristotle.example.com", "password": "Administrator"}
    :box: a[href="/action/compare"]